pluie-org/bt/README.md

 ### Demo

-on chromium/chrome browser make sure to test on a web server (not directly file)
+on chromium/chrome browser make sure to test on a web server (not directly file://)

 enjoy !